Bhabiji/FlowField/index.md

 The integration field is calculated by first setting the value of each cell to a high value.
 After this the goal node's value is set to 0 and is pushed to an open list.
-Now we get the node at the start of the open list and set the value of its neighboring nodes to the node from the open list + the travelCost of the neighbor node (see Cost Field section).
+Now we get the node at the start of the open list and set the value of its connected nodes to the node from the open list + the travelCost of the connected node (see Cost Field section).
 This is done until the open list is empty and thus all nodes have their corresponding value.

 So in short: